thomasboyt/pearl/packages/pearl/docs/roadmap.md

 d) Setters that depend on the parent object may error out with this.

 An experimental implementation of this exists at the `ideas/magic-components` branch.

+### Alternatives To Magic Components

+* Add merge-properties helper, which additionally ensures that properties passed in settings don't override properties that have been set
+* Validate _required_ properties at construction time, with type guarantees - non-optional settings
+  * What if the user really wants to defer setting properties on the object for some reason?
+    * User should just suck it up and e.g. pass partially-filled out setting through control flow

 ## Devtools Inspector